Dylan097/poke-battle-api/README.md

 ### Profiles

-I have tested the get method by opening the link to `../profiles/`, making sure it returns a JSON response for each profile
+- I have tested the GET method by opening the link to `../profiles/`, making sure it returns a JSON response for each profile
+- I have tested the GET method for Profile details by testing the links to valid and invalid profile id's.
+I've also made sure the response returned remains in JSON format
+- I have tested the PUT method by updating the name and content for a user, making sure the JSON response relevant to what I've updated, changes too

 *To be completed*